• Key supplier to the NHS

 • When someone has been bedridden e.g. during a hospital stay and after discharge

-However, there is a wide range of specialist chairs available.
+However, there are a wide range of specialist chairs available.
 Different models are designed to support people with different abilities and challenges.

 So, specialist seating could help with rehabilitation for any number of conditions, illnesses, and injuries.